softwaremill/macwire/README.md

 ## Debugging

 To print debugging information on what MacWire does when looking for values, and what code is generated, set the `macwire.debug` system property.
-E.g. with SBT, just add a `System.setProperty("macwire.debug", "")` line to your build file.
+E.g. with SBT, start using `sbt -Dmacwire.debug`.

 ## Scala.js